jsduenass/Stewart_Gough_platform_UNAL/readme.md

 ### Software setup
 With an idea in mind on how the code worked.
 The following step consisted on setting up an environment for running it.
 The procedure started by following the instructions indicated in the [user manual](doc/User_Manual_StewartGoughV1_3.pdf).
 The legacy system requirements (MATLAB R2011a and XPCTarget toolbox 5.0) were analyzed in order to find a modern compatible setup.
-The xPCTarget toolbox was discontinued in MATLAB R2018a, and replaced by the __Simulink Real-Time toolbox__ \[[1](#references-and-resources)\].
+The xPCTarget toolbox was discontinued in MATLAB R2018a, and replaced by the __Simulink Real-Time toolbox__[<sup>1</sup>](#references-and-resources).
 However, this system only supports __Speedgoat__ hardware which made it incompatible for applications with the platform [components](#components).

 Therefore, MATLAB r2011a (Version 7.12), xPC target (Version 5.0) and Simulink (Version 7.7) were setup on a modern computer, which can be found at [Matlab 2011a release](https://www.mathworks.com/downloads/?release=R2011a).